antony-chelder/Ad_Platform_app_Firebase/README.md

 # Ad_Platform_app_Firebase

 You can search and watch all types of Ads order by categories,or surf all list of them.
-Work all types of Authentification,like Sign In/SignUp/Sign Out/Link/ by email,password or just log in of your Google Accaunt
+Work all types of Authentification,like Sign In/SignUp/Sign Out/Link/ by email,password or just log in of your Google Account

 ![desc1](https://user-images.githubusercontent.com/71262438/113532951-53b6e580-95d5-11eb-8877-34311a5ff747.gif)